iZettle/api-documentation/finance-api/api-reference.md

 ## Examples

 ### Fetch current balance for a liquid account
-In the following example, as `at` is not specified, the current balance £1.95 is fetched by default.
+In the following example, the current balance, which is £1.95, is fetched by default, since `at` is not specified.

 Request
 ```